Newfound exoplanet the latest hot place to look for aliens

 Even if LHS 1140 released a lot of radiation earlier in its existence, researchers point to the fact that the nearby super-Earth is so large and dense -- its diameter is 40 percent more than our planet and it's 6.6 times more massive -- as evidence it may have been able to defend itself when the star was younger and more prone to flare-ups.

-They say its large size indicates an ocean of lava could have roiled on its surface for millions of years, feeding a radiation-blocking atmosphere with steam and keeping both water and the potential for life on the planet.
+They say its large size indicates an ocean of lava could have roiled on its surface for millions of years, feeding a radiation-blocking atmosphere with steam.
+That cycle could preserve water on the planet, enhancing its potential to host life.

 "Right now we're just making educated guesses about the content of this planet's atmosphere," Dittmann said.
 "Future observations might enable us to detect the atmosphere of a potentially habitable planet for the first time.
 We plan to search for water, and ultimately molecular oxygen."